govau/notify-client-java/README.md

     * valid format is +447777111222
 * `emailAddress` is the email address for the notification
 * `template_id` is the template to send
-    * must be an uuid that identifies a valid template.
-Templates are created in the admin tools.
+    * must be a universally unique identifier (UUID) that identifies a valid template  - templates are created in the admin tools
 * `personalisation` is the template to send
     * must be a JSON string, with keys matching the placeholders in the template, eg {"name": "Chris"}